quicwg/multipath/draft-ietf-quic-multipath.md

 ## Path State Management

-An endpoint uses PATH_STANDBY and PATH_AVAILABLE frames to inform that the peer should send packets in the preference expressed by these frames.
+An endpoint uses PATH_STANDBY and PATH_AVAILABLE frames to inform the peer that it should send packets in the preference expressed by these frames.
-Note that the endpoint might not follow the peer’s advertisements, but these frames are still a clear signal of suggestion for the preference of path usage by the peer.
+Note that the endpoint might not follow the peer’s advertisements, but these frames are still a clear signal of the peer's preference of path usage.
 Each peer indicates its preference of path usage independently of the other peer.
 It means that peers may have different usage preferences for the same path.
 Depending on the sender's decisions, this may lead to usage of paths that have been